We Without Wings

 We Without Wings (俺たちに翼はない, Oretachi ni Tsubasa wa Nai), taglined Under the innocent sky., is the fifth visual novel developed by Navel.
 Before the game's release, a prequel game named Oretachi ni Tsubasa wa Nai ~Prelude~ containing bonus scenarios and events before the timeline of the game was released on June 28, 2008.
 This release did not contain hentai scenes.
 The limited edition of the game was released on 30 January 2009.
 A standard version of the game was released on 24 April 2009.
 A fandisc named Oretachi ni Tsubasa wa Nai AfterStory was released on July 30, 2010.
 A non-adult version remake, titled Oretachi ni Tsubasa wa Nai R, of the Windows game was released on May 27, 2011.

 The game has also received several manga adaptations.
 An anime adaptation by the studio Nomad started airing on April 4, 2011.
+In the English-speaking regions, We Without Wings is licensed by Crunchyroll for home video and streaming.

+Set in Yanagihara, the series tells the story about the masses of people and buildings make it a bustling place to exist, and yet, people will meet and fall in love here in this city.

 Plot

 It is winter in the big city of Yanagihara, and young people will meet and fall in love.
 Takashi Haneda is a teenage boy who plans to escape to another world, but is held back by thoughts of his younger sister Kobato Haneda and his girlfriend Asuka Watarai.
 Shūsuke Chitose is a poor part-timer who has to work with student-author Hiyoko Tamaizumi in spite of their initial dislike for each other.
 The antisocial Hayato Narita makes his living as a handyman until he is visited by a girl named Naru Ohtori.

 The anime series is split into three separate vignettes covering the activities of three main groups of people.
 The first has Takashi Haneda as the main male lead and is focused around his school activities and direct acquaintances.
 The second has Shūsuke Chitose as the main male lead and is focused around a bar called Alexander and his direct acquaintances.
 The third has Hayato Narita as the main male lead and focuses on his street acquaintances.
 As the series progresses, the vignettes become more complex and intertwined, while still being presented in chronological order.
 Some offshoot stories are told, but they have direct connection to the above three main male characters.